Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/review-pull-request.md

     2. If you have a suggestion to improve the code.
     Whether you have an idea to structure things in a clearer way or to solve it differently - share your suggestions.
+    3. You can also suggest code changes from within the GitHub UI that can be merged - without having the checkout and commit to the branch on you local machine.
+See [Suggesting Changes on GitHub](https://haacked.com/archive/2019/06/03/suggested-changes/)
 3. "Finish your review" in GitHub.
 If there are issues or questions remaining, set the review status "Comment" or "Request Changes" instead of "Approve".